-Listen to WPGC all weekend for your chance to win tickets to WPGC’s Birthday Bash 2015.
+Listen to WPGC all week for your chance to win tickets to WPGC’s Birthday Bash 2015.

 Summer is fast-approaching and that means one thing: WPGC’s Birthday Bash.
 This year, we’re bringing in some big names in music and TV to bring down the house at Howard Theatre.
 It’s a free, ticketed […]

 Yes, according to her frequent collaborators Tricky Stewart and The-Dream.

 The-Dream is taking the idea of shooting a video with a iPhone to an entirely new level in the visual clip for “Culture.”

 R&B trend-setter Terius Nash, aka The-Dream, was just married a few days back, and what better way to celebrate than to offer up a collection of new songs for the fans?